-In this video I demonstrate eleven different surface decoration techniques for “suede” to leatherhard, including stamp-making and stamping, slip-trailing, slip-sponging, paper resist, water-etching, sgraffito, mishima, carving, and sprigging.
-My goal is to show techniques with which you may not be familiar, offer a new take on the traditional, and generally excite interest in the potential of the ceramic surface for anyone working in clay at any level.
-I believe this to be a high quality video with fun and informative techniques, most of which I use in my own work.
-Thank you for your interest and support for this independent project.
+I demonstrate eleven different surface decoration techniques for “suede” to leather hard in this 1 hr & 25 min video, including stamp-making & stamping, slip-trailing, slip-sponging, paper resist, water-etching, sgraffito, mishima/ inlay, carving, and sprigging.
+The goal of this instructional video is to show techniques that may be unfamiliar, offer a new take on the traditional, and generally inspire interest in the potential of the ceramic surface.

 Watch the preview trailer below.

 Customer comments from around the world: